Modeling Languages#

 .

-- class gaphor.diagram.connectors.BaseConnector(element: Presentation[Element], line: Presentation[Element])[source]#
+- class gaphor.diagram.connectors.BaseConnector(element: Presentation[Base], line: Presentation[Base])[source]¶

 Connection adapter for Gaphor diagram items.